Jet Age Museum building work gets 'green light'

 It was announced in February that an agreement had been made paving the way for the museum to be built at Gloucestershire Airport in Staverton.

-The agreement means the airport land will be leased by the museum for the next 45 years.'In limbo'
+The agreement means the airport land will be leased by the museum for the next 45 years.

 It was thought that phase one of the building work would be completed over the summer, but the legal process was then delayed by paperwork.

 Both Gloucester City Council and Cheltenham Borough Council, which own the land where the building will stand, had to rubber stamp the deal.

 Mr Lewer said the delay had left the team "in limbo".

 "We began our preliminary work on site but the legal paperwork took far longer and will now cost more than we had ever expected," he added.